guapcrypto/Guapcoin/doc/build-osx.md

 Running
 -------

-Guapcoin Core is now available at `./src/guapcoind`
+Guapcoin is now available at `./src/guapcoind`

 Before running, you may create an empty configuration file: